 Figure A.3.8 illustrates the basic receiver operation.
-The receiver receives packets and filters these packets accordingly.
-From the ROUTE session and each contained LCT channel it regenerates delivery objects from the ROUTE session and each contained LCT channel.
+The receiver receives packets and filters those packets accordingly.
+From the ROUTE session and each contained LCT channel, the receiver regenerates delivery objects from the ROUTE session and each contained LCT channel.
 The delivery objects are in turn passed to the appropriate handler for further data processing.